 What You Should Know About Fruit and Weight Loss

-See if I qualify14 Best Fruits to Eat for Weight Loss
+14 Best Fruits to Eat for Weight Loss

 While other food groups face scrutiny on whether or not they’re good for us, there’s no argument that fruits are a hallmark of a healthy diet.
 Because they’re loaded with must-have nutrients and naturally low in calories and fat, everyone should eat ample fruit regardless of a weight loss goal.
-Check out these fourteen fruits you may want to add to your daily diet.
+Check out these fourteen delicious fruits you may want to add to your daily diet.

 1. Grapefruit